Audio DAC mods

 In order to enact a chip reset, you have to pull M0, M1, M2 and M3 HIGH.
 Looking at this circuit, there is no reset implemented at all, most likely to save on components and cost.
 That may well be why we end up with the hissing from time to time.
 The chip is not in a clean state to decode the signal properly.

 Then the hissing stops.
 Furthermore, if you deselect all inputs before you power on the DAC, power on and then select the input you want, it never hisses.
-I presume had I got the instruction manual when I bought this DAC, it would have told me to not select an input until after the unit has powered on and "settled".
+I presume had I got the instruction manual when I bought this DAC it would have told me to not select an input until after the unit has powered on and "settled" a few seconds later.
 Probably much cheaper to add that line to the instructions than implement reset logic for the circuit.

 Stage 3: Interface mods

-In order to keep the original audio filter/NR functionality, but still be able to drive SEL low and read the pins, we neet to latch it.
-We could make a discrete circuit to latch the audio stage power pin, read the status pins to another latch for the LEDs, then revert, but I would rather use a microcontroller.
-Apart from requiring fewer components, I can do a lot more fancy things.
-Plus I have a pile of Arduinos in my junk box just waiting for some use.
-In my box of junk I also have relays, and LCD/VFD displays.
+In order to keep the original audio filter/NR functionality but still be able to drive SEL low and read the pins, we need to latch it.
+We could make a discrete circuit to latch the audio stage power pin, read the status pins to another latch for the LEDs then revert, but I would rather use a microcontroller.
+Apart from requiring fewer components I can also do a lot more fancy things.
+Plus I have a pile of Arduinos sitting around just waiting for some use.
+In my components box I also have relays and LCD/VFD displays.
 So I might as well make use of all what I already have for the interface.

-2. Auto deselect all inputs, and then select last used input after a delay, to prevent hissing
+- Auto deselect all inputs and then select last used input after a delay, to prevent hissing

-3. Display of data stream information, and input selection.
+- Display of data stream information and input selection.

 I will tie two of the relays together to make a 4 channel double pole double throw system.
 This would allow 20A of current to flow through each input.
-Total and utter overkill, and if I was to buy a component for this task, I would use something else.
-I bought these relays for a project that never was built in 2017 or so, and at this point I would rather make use of it for something.
+Total and utter overkill and if I was to buy a component for this task, I would use something else.
+I bought these relays for a project that never was built in 2017 or so and at this point I would rather make use of it for something.
 In addition I had a choice to make about whether going solid state or relay based.
-Using transistors would risk signal degredation due to voltage drop across the transistor.
-While relays have the risk of debounce, the fact the DAC already uses mechanical switches makes me think the circuit design already takes the debounce issue into account.
-Therefore to replicate the existing design as much as possible in an automated fashion, using relays seems wiser.
+Using transistors would risk signal degradation due to voltage drop across the transistor.
+While relays have the risk of debounce the fact the DAC already uses mechanical switches makes me think the circuit design has taken the debounce issue into account.
+Therefore to replicate the existing design as much as possible in an automated fashion using relays seems wiser.

 The VFD interface

 The VFD we are to use is the Noritake Itron CU20026SCPB-T20A.
 HD44780 compatible, its main benefit is a built in serial interface, allowing a standard UART to drive it.
-As such we only need to use one pin of the Arduino for the VFD (look at that, we saved a pin already!).
-You can find its datasheet here.
+As such we only need to use one pin of the Arduino for the VFD (look at that, we saved some pins already!).
+You can find its data sheet here.

-Programming it was rather simple, being a standard serial interface.
+Programming it was rather simple as it is standard serial interface.
 You just send bytes to it.
 A quick test message was implemented:

 The Chip interface

 The next step was to solder to the Arduino pins, which was much easier.
-Once soldering was done, basic logic was implemented in the Arduino to be able to read the frequency and error status from the chip, and display it on the VFD.
-Currently just the bits were displayed for testing:
+Once soldering was done basic logic was implemented in the Arduino to be able to read the frequency and error status from the chip and display it on the VFD.
+Currently just the raw bits were displayed for testing:

 However it shows that we are correctly reading data from the chip.
 I plugged in my digital equipment and verified the sample rate.
-I also found out that almost all my equipment outputs 48KHz, regardless of the input source sample rate.
-Annoyingly it means they internally upsample, but nothing much I can do about that, at least the chip interfacing works!
+I also found out that almost all my equipment outputs 44.1KHz, regardless of the input source sample rate.
+Annoyingly it means they internally resample but there is nothing much I can do about that, at least the chip interfacing works!

 The Relay interface

-Next to it in a vertical line is the VFD, relay board, and DAC below.
-We keep the relay board to DAC path as short as possible to minimise interference, and we keep the original DAC case as extra ground/e.m.f isolation.
-The toroidal transformer produces very little e.m.f by the nature of its design, which is why it is used in Audio devices, so its closeness should not cause any major interference.
-At the right side is the arduino, and where the other digital logic circuitry may be if needed.
+To the right of the power supply is the VFD, relay board and DAC.
+We keep the relay board to DAC path as short as possible to minimise interference and we keep the original DAC case as extra ground/e.m.f isolation.
+The toroidal transformer produces very little e.m.f by the nature of its design (which is why it is used in Audio devices) so its closeness should not cause any major interference.
+Further right is the Arduino and where the other digital logic circuitry would be if needed.

-With the rough placement of components decided, I marked their locations on the base of the case for future fabrication.
-Until then, the wiring up of the relays can begin.
-This was quite tedious, as each of the 4 inputs has 6 pins, but compared to the SOIC it was a piece of cake.
+With the rough placement of components decided I marked their locations on the base of the case for future fabrication.
+Once placed the wiring up of the relays can begin.
+This was quite tedious as each of the 4 inputs has 6 pins, but compared to the SOIC it was a piece of cake.
 Once done they were wired to the relays and to the Arduino.
 Complete work as shown:

-With the wiring complete, the logic was written to implement a software interlock and input 1 was hard coded for testing.
+With the wiring complete the logic was written to implement a software interlock and input 1 was hard coded for testing.
 Now the device is actually usable as a DAC.
-It was placed on the the Hi-Fi and plugged in.
+It was placed on the Hi-Fi and plugged in.
 At the same time I implemented proper messaging on the VFD.
-It now shows the input source on the first line, and either the sample rate, or error message (if there is an error) on the second line.
+It now shows the input source on the first line and either the sample rate or error message (if there is an error) on the second line.

-To test, I would pull the input cable out fully/partially, in order to try to trigger some of the other error messages, and indeed it would alert me to random errors when I did so.
+To test I would pull the input cable out fully/partially in order to try to trigger some of the other error messages.
+This worked and it would alert me to random errors.
 The only reliable error I could get is when I pull the socket out completely is the "Signal Lock" error, which was the easiest to capture:

 Stage 4: Testing and Arduino firmware

-At this stage, we have pretty much used all the "Junk" components we intended to.
-The missing bits at the moment are the power button, and the selector switch, for which I ordered new components, as I want the DAC to have a professional finish.
+At this stage we have pretty much used all the components I had lying around.
+The missing bits at the moment are the power button and the selector switch for which I ordered new components, as I want the DAC to have a professional finish.

 State diagram

 An advantage of using a microcontroller is that I have a lot more flexibility on what I want things to do, especially with the audio filter.
-As such, I use keep the filter enabled for most of the cycle, except when actually playing audio.
+Therefore my plan is to keep the filter enabled for most of the cycle, except when actually playing audio.
 This results in much less noise.
-Likewise the start up sequence makes sure the DAC has no inputs selected on power up, which eliminated the occasional hissing I would get.
-Rather than typing it all out, I found it easier to visualise the way the system will work as a state diagram:
+Likewise the start up sequence makes sure the DAC has no inputs selected on power up which eliminated the occasional hissing I would get.
+Rather than typing it all out I found it easier to visualise the way the system will work as a state diagram:

 This has now been implemented in the firmware and is running.
-The only missing bit is the input selector, as that has not yet arrived to be installed and wired up.
-We also try to recover from signal errors by deselecting and selecting the input, but after 3 retries it just loops from the start, as we don't want the relays constantly clicking until it gets a valid input.
+The only missing bit is the input selector as that has not yet arrived to be installed and wired up.
+We also try to recover from signal errors by deselecting and selecting the input but after 3 retries it just loops from the start, as we don't want the relays constantly cycling until it gets a valid input.

 Front panel